siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 This is part two of a tutorial series on Jekyll and Siteleaf.
 Check out part one on [author pages](/blog/author-pages-in-jekyll-and-siteleaf/).
 {: .note}

-## The collection approach

-A simple, plugin-less way to add tag pages to your Jekyll blog is to create a tags [collection](https://jekyllrb.com/docs/collections/), in the same way we did for authors in the [previous tutorial](/blog/author-pages-in-jekyll-and-siteleaf/).
-Jekyll can then generate a page for each tag document in your collection.

-The Siteleaf blog [uses](https://github.com/siteleaf/siteleaf.com/tree/master/_blog_tags) this approach, for example.
-This even gives us the flexibility to [add](/blog/tags/tutorial/) [fun](/blog/tags/jekyll/) [colors](/blog/tags/announcement/) to each tag page by setting up a `color` metadata field for each tag document.

-Since this approach doesn't require a plugin, your site can be readily published to GitHub Pages on Siteleaf's free Developer plan.
-{: .tip}

-For more on this collection approach, read the tutorial on [author pages](/blog/author-pages-in-jekyll-and-siteleaf/) or explore the Siteleaf blog [source code](https://github.com/siteleaf/siteleaf.com/tree/master/_blog_tags).

 ## The plugin approach

-If you plan to use more than a dozen or so tags, a plugin can save you from having to create individual documents for each.
+If you plan to use more than a dozen or so tags, a [plugin](https://jekyllrb.com/docs/plugins/) can save you from having to create individual documents for each.
 This approach lets authors and content managers easily create new tags on the fly while still having autocomplete available in the Siteleaf UI.

 ![](/uploads/tags-select.gif)